No matter what pet you have – cat or dog – their urine can cause damage to floors and subflooring even if the floor has been sealed.

 2- Room Ventilation

-You want your room to air out – either through an open window or fan.
+You want your room to air out – either through an open window or a fan.
 The key is to eliminate odors and floating particles.

 Ventilation also helps in getting rid of the toxic fumes that get generated with the cleaning method.